Home

 October 14, 2021 - October 18, 2021: The Twenty Second Viol Workshop of the VdGS - Southern Arizona Chapter - Viols in a Desert Oasis returning to the Biosphere 2 Conference Center in Oracle, Arizona.
 Faculty: Larry Lipnik and Mary Springfels, Artistic Directors with Malachai Bandy, Ros Morley, David Morris, and Brent Wissick provided instruction and coaching in a beautiful in-person conference setting, with a musical celebration honoring three remarkable composers: The 500th anniversary of the birth of Philippe de Monte and his fascinating musical correspondence with William Byrd, the 400th anniversary of the death of Michael Praetorius with a sampling of his exuberant motets, and the 500th anniversary of Josquin de Prez’s death, with a selection of works spanning his extraordinarily prolific career along with musical tributes by younger contemporaries lamenting his passing.

-October 12, 2022 - October 16, 2022: The Twenty Third Viol Workshop of the VdGS - Southern Arizona Chapter - Viols in a Desert Oasis returning to the Biosphere 2 Conference Center in Oracle, Arizona.
+October 12, 2022 - October 16, 2022: The Twenty Third Viol Workshop of the VdGS - Southern Arizona Chapter - Viols in a Desert Oasis returned to the Biosphere 2 Conference Center in Oracle, Arizona.
 Faculty: Alison Crum and Larry Lipnik, Artistic Directors, with Joanna Blendulf, Patty Halverson, and Roy Marks.
 An outstanding faculty provided instruction and coaching in a beautiful conference setting celebrating anniversaries spanning a century from the 450th anniversaries of Thomas Tomkins’, Martin Peerson’s, and Francesco Bianciardi’s births to the 350th commemoration of the death of Heinrich Schütz, with a selection of Madrigals, Anthems, and Motets included in the Voices & Viols and large group sessions.
 Other composers celebrating anniversaries, Robert Parsons, Christopher Tye, and Melchior Borchgrevinck will be included in consort sessions.

 Membership